Rattanjot35/elk-project/README.md

 Next, I'd like to ensure that'metricbeat' is operational.
 I'll accomplish this by running a linux stress test.

-#### Increasing the CPU use on my web servers (Web-1, Web-2) and verifying that Kibana is gathering data.
+#### Generate a lot of CPU utilisation on my web servers and check to see whether Kibana picks it up.

 1. With the following command, I launch my Ansible container from my Jump Box.: